bishoyAtif/cs-notes/php.md

 - Abstract classes is a classes made just to be inherited by other classes
   - Can't be instantiated.
   - Declared with the key word ```abstract``` before ```class``` keyword.
-  - Used usally with the abstract functions _Functions must be created in the subclass when inherited 'Usually don't contain any body'_.
+  - Used usally with the abstract functions _Functions must be created in the subclass when inherited 'Abstract methods don't have a body'_.
   - Abstract functions are used to force the developes to implement the functions within their subclasses.
   - Only methods can be defined as abstract.
 Properties can't be abstract.
   ```php